Semior001/groxy/README.md

 The configuration file is being watched for changes, and the server will reload the configuration file if it changes.

 You can also take a look at [examples](_example) for more information.

+### gRPC reflection
+gRoxy supports gRPC reflection services.
+If you want to merge the responses from the upstream gRPC reflection services, you need to provide the `--reflection` flag and set the `serve-reflection` flag to `true` on the upstreams that should be included in the reflection responses.

+The reflection responses are merged in the following way:
+1. Services are merged and unified by the package + service name.
+2. File descriptors are merged into a single array among the upstreams.
+3. `AllExtensionNumbersOfType` responds with the first non-error response from the upstreams.

 ### groxypb
 gRoxy uses the `groxypb` annotations to define values in protobuf message snippets.
 It compiles protobuf in a runtime, checking the target via the `groxypb.target` option and interpreting values via the `groxypb.value` option.